 TESTED FOR CHEMICAL EXPOSURE & POLLUTANTS

 Nearly every eligible Avocado product is GREENGUARD Gold Certified by UL Environment.
-That means they’re scientifically tested for prolonged exposure in environmental chambers to meet rigorous emissions standards for chemical exposure and pollutants, such as volatile organic compounds (VOCs), formaldehyde, and phthalates.
-Few mattresses and pillows qualify for this gold standard.
+That means they’re certified for low chemical emissions.
 You can view every GREENGUARD Gold certified Avocado product here.

 INDOOR AIR QUALITY AND YOUR HEALTH